ImpressiveCode/ic-depress/README.md

-this is released version,please check gh-pages-dev for developement sources
+this is the final version of DePress home page, please check gh-pages-dev for developement sources